 Chapters and Groups of the ASA

-The Society houses special interest groups such as Chapters, Working Groups and groups formed jointly with cognate societies:
+The Society houses special interest groups such as Chapters, Working Groups and groups formed jointly with cognate societies.

 Australian National Institute for Theoretical Astrophysics (ANITA)